 Listed below are current subsidy estimates from random individual and family examples.
 We selected Lake County, although amounts can vary.
 For example, Marion County would generate a higher subsidy, while St. Joseph County would result in a slightly lower subsidy.

 Indiana “short-term temporary” coverage is perhaps the cheapest option available.
 Rates are almost always 40%-60% less than popular comprehensive plans and this type of policy is ideal if you are unemployed, just graduating, between jobs or are waiting for Medicare.
-For example, a healthy 30-year-old male residing in Indianapolis can purchase short-term coverage for only $36 per month ($5,000 deductible) or $40 per month ($2,500 deductible) through the IHC Group.
-A 50-year-old married couple (two persons) can purchase coverage for $129 per month ($5,000 deductible) or $152 per month ($2,500 deductible).
+For example, a healthy 30-year-old male residing in Indianapolis can purchase short-term coverage for only $87 per month ($5,000 deductible) or $139 per month ($2,000 deductible) through Companion Life.
+A 50-year-old married couple (two persons) can purchase coverage for $356 per month ($5,000 deductible) or $289 per month ($10,000 deductible).

-Lower deductibles are available through IHC and most other carriers.
-UHC (also known as "Golden Rule)," also offers inexpensive options, and we'll be happy to review all of the companies for you.
-Deductibles as low as $500 are available, and coverage can be kept for up to six months.
-Up to 12 months of coverage is offered through National General Life.
+Lower deductibles are available through most other carriers.
+UHC (also known as “Golden Rule),” also offers inexpensive options, and we’ll be happy to review all of the companies for you.
+Deductibles as low as $500 are available, and coverage can be kept for up to 12-24 months.
+Up to 24 months of coverage is also offered through Allstate (formerly National General) in selected states.
+NG utilizes the Aetna PPO network for its plans.

 Important Note: Short-term policies are not eligible for instant tax-credit subsidies and generally, any medical expenses you incur from pre-existing conditions will not be paid.
-Also, since maternity is often excluded, temporary plans are not considered "qualified," and you may be subject to a 2.5% household income tax.
-However, beginning in 2019, the tax penalty will cease.
+Also, since maternity is often excluded, temporary plans are not considered “qualified,” an not offered through the Marketplace.
+Extended therapy (mental and physical) are generally limited, and a deductible may apply to all services.
+Preventative benefits may be covered, but typically the deductible and coinsurance are not waived.

 How To Lower Your Premium